 Water cherries when the topsoil feels a bit dry to the touch.
 Do not overwater the plant, and ensure the soil is never completely dry.

 Cherry requires well-draining and fertile soil with a pH between 6-7.5.
 Light sandy to loamy soil is good for the plant’s growth.

 Cherry fruit requires a cold climate to thrive, as it belongs to the USDA hardiness zone of 5-7, whereas the USDA hardiness of India lies somewhere between 10-12.
 The northern states like Himachal Pradesh, Uttar Pradesh, and Jammu & Kashmir offer a suitable climate for their cultivation.

 Learn how to grow Gol Mirch in India here

 Avoid fertilizing the cherry tree with a nitrogen-rich fertilizer, as it will stimulate more foliar growth.
 Use a balanced fertilizer like 10-10-10, once every 4-6 weeks during the growth period.
 Topdressing the soil with compost once a year is also good.

 Prune the plant to keep it in shape and to increase air circulation.
 You can lightly trim the plant twice a year to remove dead and broken branches.

 Pests and Diseases

-Depending upon the cultivar, the tree can take 3-4 years to start bearing fruits.
+Depending upon the cultivar, the tree can take 3-4 years to bear fruits.
 Ripe fruits are firm, red, and juicy.
-The best way to tell the fruits are ready to harvest or not is by tasting them!
+The best way to tell whether the fruits are ready to harvest or not is by tasting them!